huynguy-db/arcion-docs/content/docs/source-setup/Teradata.md

     ```

     {{< hint "warning" >}}
   **Important:** When using `TPT` as the `extraction-method`, _do not_ specify the `null-string` parameter under the `control-chars` section.
 Notice the preceeding sample for context.
 This is necessary because Teradata generates empty strings for both null and empty strings by default in TPT extracted CSV files.
-According to what the target supports, Replicant converts these empty strings to appropriate null values.
+According to what the target supports, Replicant tries to convert these empty strings into appropriate null values.
     {{< /hint >}}

 For a detailed explanation of configuration parameters in the extractor file, read [Extractor Reference]({{< ref "/docs/references/extractor-reference" >}} "Extractor Reference").